Westfield Booragoon

-Westfield Booragoon (formerly known as Garden City) is a major regional shopping centre in the city of Perth, Western Australia.
-Westfield Booragoon is located at the corner of Marmion Street and Riseley Street in the southern suburb of Booragoon.
-50% of the shopping complex is owned by Dexus with the remaining 50% owned by Scentre Group which owns and operates its properties under the Westfield name from which the company is derived.
+Westfield Booragoon (formerly known as Garden City) is a major regional shopping centre in Perth, Western Australia.
+It is located at the corner of Marmion and Riseley streets in the southern suburb of Booragoon.
+Dexus and Scentre Group each own 50%.

-The centre has attracted up to 13 million average annual individual visits to the centre generating an estimated turnover of over A$500 million annually.
-In 2011, it grossed a Moving Annual Turnover (MAT) of A$577.1 million, giving it the highest turnover of any centre in the state and the 13th highest in the country.
-Westfield Carousel has the 2nd highest MAT in the state.
 Garden City has been managed under AMP Shopping Centres since 1986; Scentre Group has managed it since December 2019.
-In 2021, AMP Limited sold their 50% part of the centre to Dexus.

 History and development

 In the late 1960s, the planning department of the state government drew up a plan for several 'sub-regional' retail centres, which would form the commercial and economic focus of each 'node', and take the retail burden away from the CBD.
 Booragoon, in the southern suburbs, was chosen as one of the ideal locations.

 It was decided to be named 'Garden City' and construction work was undertaken by Hooker Corporation which began in 1970.
 In December 1971, Lady Lloyd Jones placed a time-capsule in the ground.
 The centre was opened in 1972, and immediately became popular as the nexus of the Melville Civic Centre Complex, which had been established after the Melville Council Offices were built in 1968.
 The site was in the midst of sandy bush, not far from Applecross Senior High School and Wireless Hill Park.

+On opening in 1972, the original centre consisted of three anchor tenants connected by covered malls to a central atrium.
+To the north was a three-level David Jones department store (now Myer), to the south was a two-level Boans store with provision for addition of a third level (now David Jones) and to the west a single level Coles variety store.
+The connecting malls were lined with specialty shops.
+On the south-west side a five-level office building, Garden City House, was also opened.

+In 2019, Scentre Group purchased a 50% shareholding from AMP Capital.
+In 2021, Dexus purchased AMP Capital's other 50%.

 Redevelopments

-The original precinct

-To visitors today, the original section of Garden City consists of everything from the Davy Street entrance (where HBF is currently situated, as of December 2019), to where one reaches the Garden City Newsagents.
-Garden City remained this way (with less than 100 shops) until 1983.

-New department stores

-In the early 1980s, moves were afoot to upgrade Garden City to meet growing demand.
-The shopping centre's owners went after big-name department stores.
-One department store, retailer David Jones, had withdrawn from Western Australia, and so Boans (Western Australian predecessor to Myer) and Aherns (since taken over by David Jones) were selected to build two department stores.
-In 1983, the first major redevelopment went ahead at a cost of A$25 million.